w-wieczorek/ConsoleCSI/README.md

     // Number of iteration for GA.
     iterations : int;

-    // If the verbose is set more than zero then the program will print the best individual in each _N_th iteration. verbose : int;
+    // If the verbose is set more than zero then the program will print the best individual
+    // in each n-th iteration.
+    verbose : int;

     // Radomizer for genetic operators (the crossover and mutation), it must be the `Random` type. rnd : Random;

+    // ...
     grammar_size : int;

+    // ...
     variables : int;

+    // ...
     alphabet : char list;

     // The list of words that should be accepted by the result grammar.